 Hopefully you see now why I gotta to go back to Paris, yes I did a lot in two days, but I missed a lot as well.
 When I go back I plan to spend a week or more.
 If you have any up and coming trips overseas please let me know.

-As I conclude this story on Paris, I’m sitting here on Jalousie Beach or Sugar Beach in St Lucia so relaxing 😏 I know I left out a number of places to see, things to do and tasty things to eat in Paris, however that is where my readers and those who follow my blog come in, please give me your input or comments on this story or any of the stories on my blog.
+As I conclude this story on Paris, I’m sitting here on Jalousie Beach as known as Sugar Beach in St Lucia, it’s so relaxing here (paradise) this is possibly the place where I will retire! but that’s another story 😏 Paris, France was a great experience and I know I left out a number of places to see, things to do and tasty things to eat in Paris, however that is where my readers and those who follow my blog come in, please give me your input or comments on this story or any of the stories on my blog.
 Please ask questions about my travel experience, sharing ideas goes a long way and could save you time and money when traveling.
 Thanks for reading!

 Meet The Author